Top of the page

-Sometimes a woman may not use birth control, or her method may fail.
+Sometimes a person may not use birth control, or their method may fail.
 If this happens to you, you may still be able to prevent pregnancy if you act quickly.
 For more information, see the topic Emergency Contraception.

 Birth control is any method used to prevent pregnancy.
 Another word for birth control is contraception (say "kon-truh-SEP-shun").